-Both the Locale and Partition Info is available along with LINEDEVCAPS_DEV_SPECIFIC_DATA if extension version 6.1 (0x00060001) or higher is negotiated.
+Be aware that both the Locale and Partition Info is available along with LINEDEVCAPS_DEV_SPECIFIC_DATA if extension version 6.1 (0x00060001) or higher is negotiated.

 DWORD m_DevSpecificFlags

 A bit array that identifies device specific properties for the line.
 The bits definition follows: